webfx-project/webfx/README.md

 ## Getting started

-A [guide to getting started][webfx-guide] is included in the documentation.
+The [guide to getting started][webfx-guide] is included in the documentation.

 ## Status